 Estate planning is about providing protection for your assets, meeting your financial goals, as well as future generations' needs and goals.

 A will is a legal document that determines who receives your assets following death.
 There are limitations as beneficiaries on insurance accounts, financial accounts and other assets often take precedence over wills.
 A will also allows you to name an executor who will be in charge of your estate.

 A trust is a fiduciary arrangement that allows a third party, or trustee, to hold assets on behalf of beneficiaries.
 The trust can be directed in many ways and specify how assets are distributed to the beneficiaries.
 It is effective as an estate plan as it usually avoids probate; your beneficiaries may receive assets more quickly than from a will, and could reduce taxes.
-It allows for control of your wealth and the protection of your legacy.
+It allows for control of your finances and the protection of your legacy.

 A guardianship is a legal right given to a person to be responsible for a person who is deemed to be partially, or fully incapable of providing for food, housing, and other necessities for themselves.
 In some jurisdictions, a guardian may also be responsible for the assets and finances of a person deemed incapable of providing for themselves.

 Powers of Attorney